-FileZilla is an ftp client that supports secure FTP, and, as such, it’s 1 of 2 clients that I recommend for working on a website.
-I strongly suggest that every website owner use secure FTP to connect to their website, as doing so ensures that communications between the local computer and the server are encrypted.
-If secure FTP is not used, then FTP credentials are sent over the internet in plain text, which makes it easy for anyone wishing to do so to intercept them.
+FileZilla is an ftp client that supports secure file transfers, and, as such, it’s 1 of 2 clients that I recommend for working on a website.
+I strongly suggest that every website owner use a secure method of file transfer to connect to their website, as doing so ensures that communications between the local computer and the server are encrypted.
+If secure file transfer is not used, then FTP credentials are sent over the internet in plain text, which makes it easy for anyone wishing to do so to intercept them.
 In this article, I’ll show you how to use FileZilla to back up your website to your local computer.
 FileZilla has versions for Windows, Mac, and Linux, so I’m not going to go into detail on how to set it up on each operating system.

 The first thing you’ll need to do is to get FileZilla.
 It can be obtained here .
 Click the download link, then save the file to a location where you can easily find it.